brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Do not display the encoding info, if we have a buffer info available.
     - [Change] Different analysis order, when coming from the $this scope, for better source generation.
     - [Change] Different order in the backtrace analysis, for better readability.
-    - [Change] Use compressed css for the SmokyGrey skin.
+    - [Change] Use compressed CSS for the Smokygrey skin.
     - [Change] Refactored the code generation.
     - [Change] Refactored the routing.
-    - [Change] "Called from" is always expanded in the smokygrey skin.
+    - [Change] "Called from" is always expanded in the Smokygrey skin.
     - [Change] The connector constants are now strings.
     - [Change] Removed the "local opening function" aka. devHandle.
     - [Bugfix] The search does now respects the selected tab.